Fabian-G/quest/docs/score.md

 After that Quest will take this two dimensional vector and try to calculate a scalar value between 0 and 10 from this in a meaningful way.
-Currently it does so by calculating the squared mean.
+Currently it does so by calculating the *root mean square*.

-The quest score comes with a sensible default [configuration](configuration.md).
+The Quest Score comes with a sensible default [configuration](configuration.md).
 So to use it, just put `score` inside some of your projections.

-## Make old task urgent
+## Make Old Tasks Urgent

 You might want to let tasks gain slightly in urgency the older they get too avoid having them on your list forever.
 This is what the `urgency-default` option in the `[quest-score]` section is for.
-If the tasks does not have any of the configured `urgency-tags` and the `urgency-default` is set to a non-zero duration value, Quest will consider the creation date plus the `urgency-default` as the urgency date.
+If the task does not have any of the configured `urgency-tags` and the `urgency-default` is set to a non-zero duration value, Quest will consider the creation date plus the `urgency-default` as the urgency date.
 This has one minor drawback though.
 Imagine you know 6 months in advance that you need to bake a cake.